We are selecting offers for you

 The Four Horsemen

-The Four Horsemen in Williamsburg, co-owned by LCD Soundsystem's James Murphy, exudes a specific, effortless cool.
-It’s a wine bar at heart, yet the food consistently impresses.
+The Four Horsemen in Williamsburg, co-owned by LCD Soundsystem's James Murphy, radiates effortless cool.
+It functions as a wine bar, yet the food regularly steals the show.

-The room is minimalist: warm wood, clean lines, an open kitchen.
-The vibe is inviting, not exclusive.
-It’s the kind of place where you’ll ask strangers what they’re drinking.
-For a sharp Brooklyn night out without the pretension, this is the spot.
+The space is minimalist: warm wood, clean lines, an open kitchen.
+The vibe invites rather than intimidates.
+You might ask a neighbor about their glass.
+For a sharp Brooklyn night out, minus the attitude, this place gets the hype.

 Lilia

-The menu is the main event.
-Robbins nails the classics but twists them just enough.
-You’ll find mafaldini pasta sharp with pink peppercorns and Parmigiano, or delicate agnolotti stuffed with sheep’s milk cheese, subtly sweet from saffron and honey.
-They even do a cacio e pepe fritelle, a fried take on the Roman staple.
+Focus lands on the menu.
+Robbins respects tradition but nudges it.
+Mafaldini comes sharp with pink peppercorns and Parmigiano; delicate agnolotti holds sheep’s milk cheese, softened by saffron and honey.
+There’s even a cacio e pepe fritelle—a clever, fried riff on the Roman classic.

 Sailor